pnkfelix/curly-dollop/content/step0-intro/index.en.md

 Welcome!

-The plan for the workshop:
+The plan for the workshop\:

  * Introduction
    * Initiate cloud account setup